giggio/node-chromedriver/README.md

 (Tested for selenium-webdriver version `2.48.2`)

 The path will be added to the process automatically, you don't need to configure it.
-But you can get it from `require('node-msedgedriver').path` if you want it.
+But you can get it from `require('msedgedriver').path` if you want it.

 ## Running via node